SpikeHD/AmazonMonitor/README.md

 ## cache_limit

 This is the cache limit is the amount of items that will be watched in a category or search query.
-For example, if set to 10, then only the first 10 results will be tracked when watching an item iwth `-q` and `-c`.
+For example, if set to 10, then only the first 10 results will be tracked when watching an item with `-q` and `-c`.

 ## required_perms